Gordon Linacre

-Sir John Gordon Seymour Linacre, (23 September 1920 – 5 February 2015), known as Sir Gordon Linacre, was a British press baron, journalist, and decorated Royal Air Force officer.
+Sir John Gordon Seymour Linacre, (23 September 1920 – 5 February 2015) was a British press baron, journalist, and decorated Royal Air Force officer.

 Early life

 Linacre was born on 23 September 1920 in Sheffield, Yorkshire, England.
 His father was a steelworks foreman.
 He was educated at Firth Park Grammar School, a grammar school in Sheffield.
 He is credited with starting its school newspaper.

 Career

 Military service

 With the outbreak of World War II in 1939, Linacre joined the Royal Air Force as an airman.
 He trained as a bomber pilot and was promoted to the non-commissioned rank of sergeant.
 He was involved in raids over Nazi occupied Europe.
 As a member of No. 83 Squadron RAF, he bombed targets in Berlin, Essen, Kiel and Mannheim.

 On 3 November 1941, he granted an emergency commission in the Royal Air Force Volunteer Reserve as a pilot officer on probation.
 On 1 October 1942, he was promoted to flying officer on probation (war substantive).
 When he was mentioned in despatches in June 1944, he held the acting rank of squadron leader.

 At the end of the war, he was offered a regular commission in the Royal Air Force and encouraged to remain in the military, but he turned it down.
 Therefore, in 1946 he was demobilised and returned to civilian life.